CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 *The following section is non-normative*

-The figure below shows the tile location decomposition of the tile `3/5/1` (Level: 3, X: 5, Y: 1).
+The figure below shows the tile location decomposition of the tile `(level, x, y) = (3, 5, 1)`.
 We first convert the tile location to its Morton index, which is `19`.
 At Level 3 of a Quadtree, we'll use 6 bits to represent the binary value of the Morton index: `010011`.

 ![Morton Order](figures/morton-indexing.png)